Spherical functions on spherical varieties: Intertwining operators

 We define the action of $A$ on $L^2(U\backslash G)$ as follows, so that it is \emph{unitary}:

-This way, we have $\mathcal F_w (L_a f) = L_{wa} \mathcal F_w f$.
+This way we have:

-We can extend Fourier transforms uniquely to \emph{tempered} distributions (i.e.\ distributions on the Schwartz space) and tempered generalized funtions.
-For almost every $\chi$, the elements of the principal series $I(\chi)$ are tempered, and by the equivariance properties we have $F_w: I(\chi)\to I(^w\tilde\chi)$.
+We can extend Fourier transforms uniquely to \emph{tempered} distributions (i.e.\ distributions on the Schwartz space) and tempered generalized functions.
+For almost every $\chi$, the elements of the principal series $I(\chi)$ are tempered, and by the equivariance properties the transform $\mathcal F_w$ maps: $I(\chi)\to I(^w\chi)$.
+We will denote $\mathcal F_w$, restricted to $I(\chi)$, by the non-script symbol $F_w$.

 Equivalently, consider the surjective map: $\mathcal S(U\backslash G) \to I(\chi)$ given by the rational continuation of the integral: